 - Week 1.
-Aug 26 Education 3.0 and Strategy Review/Recap (R2D2 and TEC-VARIETY) - Week 2.
-Sept 2 Coop Learning Methods/Principles & Flipping the Class (Read a creativity book) - Week 3.
-Sept 9 Critical Thinking Defined and Explained (Continue reading creativity book) - Week 4.
-Sept 16 Critical Thinking Methods (Read 2nd book) (Due: 2 papers from Task #2) - Week 5.
-Sept 23 Creative Thinking Defined and Explained (take pics during week doing creative tasks) - Week 6.
-Sept 30 Creative Thinking Methods (Share pics of you being creative in prior week) - Week 7.
-Oct 7 Motivation Defined and Explained (Read third book or a special journal issue) - Week 8.
-Oct 14 Motivation Theory and Techniques (Due: Final papers and Presentations)
+Aug 28 Education 3.0 and Strategy Review/Recap (R2D2 and TEC-VARIETY) - Week 2.
+Sept 4 Coop Learning Methods/Principles & Flipping the Class (Read a creativity book) - Week 3.
+Sept 11 Critical Thinking Defined and Explained (Continue reading creativity book) - Week 4.
+Sept 18 Critical Thinking Methods (Read 2nd book) (Due: 2 papers from Task #2) - Week 5.
+Sept 25 Creative Thinking Defined and Explained (take pics during the week of creativity) - Week 6.
+Oct 2 Creative Thinking Methods (Share pics of you being creative in the prior week) - Week 7.
+Oct 9 Motivation Defined and Explained (Read third book or a special journal issue) - Week 8.
+Oct 16 Motivation Theory and Techniques (Due: Final papers and Presentations)

 Note #1 on Readings: During Weeks 1-3, I want everyone to read a creativity book.
 I recommend Keith Sawyer's Zig Zag book or Gary Davis' Creativity is Forever book (buy used).
 During Weeks 4-7, students are to read two 2 additional books or one book and one special journal issue (as approved by the instructor).
-I want you to read books in critical thinking, creativity, cooperative learning, motivation, or problem solving.
-For doctoral students, at least one of these books or special journal issues should be research related.
-Some recommend books are listed below.
+I want you to read books on critical thinking, creativity, cooperative learning, motivation, or problem-solving.
+For doctoral students, at least one of these books or special journal issues should be research-related.
+Some recommended books are listed below.
 I will bring these and many more to class.